posted September 26, 2022

 This Smoked Beef Tenderloin with White Wine Mushroom Gravy is tender and completely decadent.
 The white wine mushroom gravy makes this tenderloin extra fancy, and I consider it the perfect dinner for a date night with your significant other.

 I cannot tell you how many times I get this question from fans and followers.
-This is quite the subjective question, because you can pretty much cook any meat on the smoker.
+This is quite a subjective question because you can pretty much cook any meat on the smoker.

 Let’s narrow this question down by talking about regional favorites.
 If you ask anyone from these US locations, you’ll likely get the following answers: